juanmiguelnz/aws-sap-c01/iam/users-groups-roles-policies.md

 * Trusting Account - This is where IAM roles are created that can be "assumed" by the users from the Trusted Accoount to be able to create resources.

 #### Steps
-1. Create an IAM Role in the Trusting Account with the permissions that you want the users from the Trusted Account to be able to assume.
+1. From the Trusting Account create an IAM Role with the permissions that you want the users from the Trusted Account to be able to assume.
-2. From the Trusted Account, create a new Policy with the ARN of the IAM Role from the Trusting Account
+2. From the Trusted Account, create a new Policy with the ARN of the IAM Role from the Trusting Account.
 ```
 {
     "Version": "2012-10-17",